Research

 -

-Other than the statutory consultees who are the primary users of Areas of outstanding natural beauty?
-How do we expect them to use Areas of outstanding natural beauty?
+Other than the statutory consultees who are the primary users of National landscapes?
+How do we expect them to use National landscapes?

 Developers/landowners/site promoters, planning professionals, local communities